-Endodontics at Tend goes beyond root canal therapy.
+Endodontics goes beyond root canal therapy.
 We provide a variety of advanced treatments focused on relieving tooth pain, treating infection, and protecting your natural teeth.
 Our calm, comfort-first approach to endodontic care allows you to feel at ease, even during complex treatment.

 Care that reaches to the source of your discomfort